Arjun-G-Ravi/replicating_research_papers/01_Attention_is_all_you_need/_summary.md

 order of the sequence, we must inject some information about the relative or absolute position of the tokens in the sequence.In this work, we use sine and cosine functions of different frequencies.

+A more detailed overview of transformers is available at: https://github.com/Arjun-G-Ravi/AI-Notes/blob/main/04_NLP/10_Transformers.md